ALBERTA'S

 Fig. 8 will be updated annually as data becomes available from the Transport Canada publication Canadian Motor Vehicle Traffic Collision Statistics.

-Fig. 9 below shows a path to an initial target – that of reducing the Alberta collision fatality rate to less than the average for Canada.
+Fig. 9 below shows a path to an possible target – that of reducing the Alberta collision fatality rate to less than the average for Canada.
 The 2035 target corresponds to an annual provincial average of less than 175 casualty collisions per 100,000 residents.

 Achieving the improvement as shown means that Albertans will have avoided an average of 8 fatalities, 70 major injuries, 400 minor injuries and 3,300 reportable collisions each year of the indicated transition period.